roshanadh/vpps/README.md

 The `name` attribute contains the name of the battery resource.

 The `postcode` attribute contains the postcode information of a battery resource.
-The postcode field in the database is a unique field, so there cannot be two batteries with the same postcode.

 The `capacity` attribute contains the watt-capacity information of a battery resource.